GigaVik/Bash-MQTT-Command-Linux/README.md

 ```

 Once you've made those changes, run the script using bash mqtt-command-executor.sh.
 The script will connect to the MQTT broker and listen for incoming messages on the openwrt/command topic.
 When a message is received, it will be executed in a shell and the result sent back to the broker on the openwrt/response topic.

+License

+GNU General Public License v3.0
+Permissions of this strong copyleft license are conditioned on making available complete source code of licensed works and modifications, which include larger works using a licensed work, under the same license.
+Copyright and license notices must be preserved.
+Contributors provide an express grant of patent rights.